Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 While Cypress is awesome, when I was setting up my implementation I found that there were a lot of different resources on how to set up different parts of the framework.
 If I wanted to see how to add Typescript I needed to go to one place, then for cucumber somewhere else, and another for anything else I wanted to add.
 Sometimes the different setups would clash and I ended up spending a lot of time trying to debug problems with my setup that could have been avoided.

 My goal with this walkthrough is to show you an easy way to setup Cypress.
 I am going to show you how to add Typescript, configure multiple configuration files for different environments, and how to add cucumber support.
-Finally, I will talk about running Cypress inside a CI environment.
+By the end of the article you should have, or be able to setup,

 ### Install Cypress
 Before we do anything we need to install Cypress.
 I will be starting on a brand new Angular application but I won't be showing anything specific to Angular in this walkthrough so you can use an Angular, React, or just a plain npm project to follow along.